 The visit was performed only for administrative procedure like taking reference for Social Service Agency

 etc.

+For easy reach in case of need we kept random numbers of selected charts in additional row of data extraction Excel sheet.

 Detailed information on why and how many records we could not use when collecting data is provided in the appendix #1 (below).
 Tracking all results is easily possible in all cases.